bablokb/pi-boot-switch/README.md

 Once converted, you can install the image like any other image with e.g. `dd` to your sd-card and use it with `pi-boot-switch` to switch between partitions.

+Armbian uses UUIDs for referencing the root-device within `/boot/armbianEnv.txt`.
+The option `-U` will keep the UUIDs, without this option newly copied partitions will use device names.
+This does no harm but is not the Armbian way of doing it.